Qbox-project/qbx_vehicleshop/README.md

 # qbx_vehicleshop

 **Test Drives:**
-* Toggle test drive
+* Can be disabled in config
 * Configurable time
 * Returns player once time is up
 * Can't take out more than one vehicle

 **Financing:**
-* Toggle whether you can finance or not
+* Can be disabled in config
 * Configurable down payment
 * Configurable maximum payments
 * Configurable commission amount for private dealerships